Have you been binge watching as much TV as I have lately? I think I might have a problem.

 4. We Bare Bears

 If you need a heartwarming show to binge watch throughout the week, don’t forget We Bare Bears.
-We Bare Bears only had 4 seasons and 140 episodes, but it also had a movie and a few shorts to keep the love alive a little bit longer.
+We Bare Bears only had 4 seasons and 140 episodes to stream on HBO Max, but it also had a movie and a few shorts to keep the love alive a little bit longer.

 We Bare Bears is kid friendly for the most part, but a few of the episodes are a bit darker and edgier than a younger kid might enjoy.
 Additionally, most of the humor is geared toward adults, as it pokes fun of our current Internet culture and society, so children might not enjoy or understand the jokes.